 Dunford: Well, Ambassador Power, thanks very much for the introduction, and more importantly, thanks for your leadership while representing us here at the United Nations.
 I appreciate that.
-Under-Secretary [Herve] Ladsous, Under-Secretary [Atul] Khare, Ambassadors, General Messenger, General Maqsood [Ahmad], ladies and gentlemen, it's an honor to be with you here this afternoon.
+Under Secretary [Hervé] Ladsous, Under Secretary [Atul] Khare, ambassadors, General [Gordon] Messenger [British Vice Chief of the Defence Staff], General Maqsood [Ahmad], ladies and gentlemen, it's an honor to be with you here this afternoon.
 When Ambassador Power asked me to join you, I jumped at the opportunity, because I truly believe in the utility of United Nations peacekeeping.
 I'm particularly enthusiastic about our collective efforts to enhance the capability and capacity of the United Nations to respond to the growing demand for peacekeeping operations.
 Your commitment to maintain the momentum that we generated last September is reflected by your presence here today, and I want to thank all of you for being here and for focusing on this issue.
 I particularly want to echo Ambassador Power's comments about the United Kingdom, and their leadership.
-And Gordon [General Messenger, British Vice Chief of the Defence Staff], my good friend, your presence here says it all.
+And Gordon, my good friend, your presence here says it all.

-The current security environment has been described as the most complex and volatile since World War II - and frankly, I believe that.
+The current security environment has been described as the most complex and volatile since World War II-and frankly, I believe that.
 The challenges we face range from conventional conflict to the proliferation of weapons of mass destruction, from violent extremism to transregional crime, and the character of war has changed.